Clemapfel/mousetrap/docs/04_widgets.md

 state->main_window.set_child(scrolled_window
 ```
 \image html scrolled_window.png

+Note that `ScrolledWindow` is not a physcial window, instead it is a container widget with a single child.

 Without the `ScrolledWindow`, the `Separator` child widget would force the outer `Window` to allocate 5000x5000 pixels, as we size-hinted it to be that size.
 By using `ScrolledWindow`, the `Window` is free to allocate any size, retaining resizability.
 The end-user can influence which area of the larger widget is currently visible by operating the scrollbars inherent to `ScrolledWindow`.